syncfusion-content/wpf-docs/wpf/OLAPCommon/OlapDataManager.md

 <tr>
 <td>
 SaveReport</td><td>
-Used to get the file name and store the current report collection along the current state of the OlapDataManager as an Xml file.</td><td>
+Used to get the file name and store the current report collection along the current state of the OlapDataManager as an XML file.</td><td>
 string</td><td>
 Void</td><td>
 SaveReport</td></tr>